alliander-opensource/measure/README.md

 ## Motivation
 Projects often need a way to express different quantities.
 For example, building software for electric grids one encounters quantities like power, energy, amperage etcetera.

 When one choses to represent this quantities as `BigDecimal`, one needs to be very vigilant when calculating with these quantities.
-It is easy to aid power and energy when they both are represented as a `BigDecimal`, even though it does not make sense on physical grounds.
+It is easy to add power and energy when they both are represented as a `BigDecimal`, even though it does not make sense on physical grounds.

 Rather, one would represents quantities as a multiple of a [*unit of measurement*][wikipedia:unit].
 This project provides exactly that.